AvirukBasak/libxalloc/tests/README.md

 Test command `make testdbg`.

 Tested in `gdb`, file [test.c](test.c).
-The test runs `7` iterations, each iteration allocating a total of `1GB`, writing a few bytes to it, and then deallocating it.
+The test runs `7` iterations, each iteration allocating a total of `1 GB`, writing a few bytes to it, and then deallocating it.

 Breakpoints at lines `12`, `29` and `32`.